brmochel92/SangamonIT/README.md

 # SangamonIT
 ![image](https://user-images.githubusercontent.com/62531841/108911795-5fce8100-75ed-11eb-8c69-f7cc92163207.png)
+### Languages
 ![](https://img.shields.io/badge/FrontEnd-JavaScript-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=5F7FF6)
 ![](https://img.shields.io/badge/BackEnd-Node-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=5F7FF6)
 ![](https://img.shields.io/badge/Database-MongoDB-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=5F7FF6)
 ![](https://img.shields.io/badge/Other-Express-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=5F7FF6)

+### Intro

-### As a repair shop, handing out quotes is probably something that you find yourself doing all the time.
+# As a repair shop, handing out quotes is probably something that you find yourself doing all the time.
 It gets repetitive and most of the times can be a distraction from more important work that needs to be done to keep the business thriving.
 One way to cut back on all of this time is by developing a custom quote system that can accomodate for a large percentage of the devices you find yourself repairing for clients.

 ![image](https://user-images.githubusercontent.com/62531841/108914223-a8d40480-75f0-11eb-8fa8-3ad6ad7c753d.png)